 A flight plan may also be filed by phone to the national AIS/NOTAM office located at ENGM, tel. +47 64 81 90 00.
 When calling, be sure to have your completed FPL handy and ready to read to the AIS-operator.
-The FPL should be delivered Within Norway: 30 mins. prior to EOBT for VFRflights, International: 60 mins. before crossing the border.
+The FPL should be delivered 60 minutes before departure